MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    - In **gdb** mode, the Visual Studio debugger drives GDB on the remote system.
 This is a better option if the local version of GDB isn't compatible with the version installed on the target computer.
 This is the only mode that the Linux Console window supports.

       > [!NOTE]
       > If you are unable to hit breakpoints in gdbserver debugging mode, try gdb mode. gdb must first be [installed](download-install-and-setup-the-linux-development-workload.md) on the remote target.

 1. Select the remote target using the standard **Debug** toolbar in Visual Studio.

-   When the remote target is available, you see it listed by name or IP address.
+   When the remote target is available, you see it listed by name or IP address:

    ![Screenshot showing a Remote target IP address.](media/remote_target.png)

-      If you haven't connected to the remote target yet, you see instructions to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target.
+      If you haven't connected to the remote target yet, you see instructions to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target:

    ![Screenshot showing the Remote Architecture, which is x64.](media/architecture.png)

 1. Set a breakpoint by clicking in the left gutter of some code that you know will execute.
 A red dot appears on the line of code where you set the breakpoint.

 1. Press **F5** (or **Debug > Start Debugging**) to start debugging.

    When you start debugging, the application is compiled on the remote target before it starts.
 Any compilation errors appear in the **Error List** window.

-   If there are no errors, the app starts and the debugger pauses at the breakpoint.
+   If there are no errors, the app starts and the debugger pauses at the breakpoint:

    ![Screenshot showing the app has hit a breakpoint.](media/hit_breakpoint.png)